openstudiocoalition/OpenStudioApplication/docs/reference/parametric_analysis_tool_2.md

 2. __Project Log__ - Immediately next to the Project JSON is a log file, which can be helpful in debugging failed analyses.
 3. __Downloads__ - These links download high level meta data and simulation results as CSV or R Data Frames for subsequent analysis.
 These results include only analysis inputs and outputs that have been defined in PAT.
 Detailed simulation results associated with individual data points must be downloaded in PAT or via individual data point web links.
 4. __Data points__ - The bottom of the analysis page includes a snapshot of all data points along with their status, run times, and data point-specific links including the data point JSON file (OSW) and the data point zip file.
-5. __Data and Visualizations__ - A number of useful project summaries and interactive visualization tools are built into OpenStudio server.
+5. __Data and Visualizations__ - A number of useful project summaries and interactive visualization tools are built into OpenStudio Server.
 One of these, the parallel coordinate plot, is described in further detail below.

 ![OpenStudio Server Analysis Summary](img/pat2/server_02.png)